Biswaroop Roy Chowdhury

-Biswaroop Roy Chowdhury is a self-proclaimed doctor known for sharing medical conspiracy theories, including denialist conspiracies about COVID-19, HIV/AIDS, and diabetes, for which he has been heavily criticized.
-His multiple YouTube and social media accounts have been terminated for spreading misleading health advice.
+Biswaroop Roy Chowdhury is a self-proclaimed doctor known for sharing medical conspiracy theories, including denialist conspiracies about COVID-19, HIV/AIDS, and diabetes, for which he has been heavily criticized and his claims have been widely discredited.
+Chowdhury's multiple YouTube and social media accounts have been terminated for spreading misleading health advice.

 Background

 He is the author of several self-published books and creator of two films.
 Despite Chowdhury's claims he is a doctor, he has no formal qualifications or medical training.
-He reportedly received an honorary PhD in "diabetes science" from Alliance International University in Zambia, which is not accredited.
+He reportedly received an honorary PhD in "diabetes science" from Alliance International University in Zambia, which is not accredited and has been described as an "online scam".
 Chowdhury reportedly runs an online diploma mill named World Records University that sells fraudulent PhDs.

 Views

-In 2019, Chowdhury published a his book "Diabetes Type 1 & Type 2 Cure in 72 Hrs," which argues that diabeties is not a medical disorder, but a "political disease."
+In 2019, Chowdhury published his book "Diabetes Type 1 & Type 2 Cure in 72 Hrs," which argues that diabetes is not a medical disorder, but a "political disease."
 It refers to diabetes as "the biggest ever deception of modern medical science."

 In August 2020, during the first peak of the COVID-19 pandemic in India, Chowdhury uploaded a video on YouTube calling for dropping the use of face masks, claiming that masks are a "form of slavery" and an ineffective method to control the virus.
 He cautioned his followers against COVID-19 vaccines and said: "If anyone influences you to take the vaccine, he is part of a group that wants to end your life and property."

-Criticisms and Litigation
+Criticisms and litigation

 Several of Chowdhury's claims and theories surrounding COVID-19 have been debunked by multiple media outlets such as Firstpost, including his claims that face masks are ineffective at containing virus droplets.
 His YouTube video promoting anti-mask conspiracy theories was taken down by Twitter for violating their terms of use.